Marin Youth Intern Projects 2024/2025

 • New Projects

 What else would you like to create?
 What else would be of interest to you and your peers?
-How do we bring young people across the county together to promote community and wellness?
+How do we bring young people across the county together to promote community, connection and wellness?
+We welcome everyone and love new ideas!

 Please contact Nancy at nancy.vernon@bluepathhealth.com to learn more.